 There is tension in working and prioritizing time with your children.
-You have to work to provide for them.
+Of course, you have to work to provide for them.
 But sometimes we can begin to live to work, rather than working to live.

 I made a decision when my children were young to leave a management track so I could be involved in my children’s lives.
 I have never regretted that decision.

-I have never met an individual who regretted making his family a priority over his career.
-But I have met countless men who regretted sacrificing their family for a job.
+I have never met an individual who regretted prioritizing his family over his career.
+But I have met countless men who regretted sacrificing their families for a job.